marckruzik/CopyDirectory/README.md

 Feel free to do so.

 ## You did not see the XXX nuget which can copy paste folders!
-Contact me or make a pull request, so I can write here a list of nugets which can copy paste folders (please describe their strong points).
+Contact me or make a pull request on the Readme file, so I can write here a list of nugets which can copy paste folders (please describe their strong points).